lolenseu/xhash/README.md

 ## Notice
 - Before you use the tools, don't forget to edit and disable the encryptxh1.py and decryptxh1.py update checker below each file!
+(Why this is enabled? - To inform you to each update or release from the github repository)
-- Don't update immediately the tool if thers is a new update this may cause an error in the encryption process!
+- Don't update immediately the tool if thers is a new update this may cause an error in the encryption process, decrypt fist to the version you used in the encryption process!
+- Don't lost your "filename.xh1" file because we don't give a backup to each encrypted file!
+- Don't edit the encryted file it may couse a error or corrupted error that can't read in encryption process!
+- You can rename your file after the encryption process but make sure that have ".xh1" extention.
+- You can modify or copy and apply to your code and projects you wish.
+Its free to use!

 # Update and Bug Fixed